2/19/2020 Update: Five months after the ordeal started, Busch still has yet to donate the committed amount according to The Gazette.

 Busch Beer and Venmo both offered to match donations, and before long, King crossed the one million dollar mark.
-Busch ended up committing $350,000, also offering to deliver a year’s supply of beer with “Iowa Legend” under an illustration of King’s face—but the gates of brand hell were about to break loose.
+Busch ended up committing $350,000, also offering to deliver a year’s supply of beer with “Iowa Legend” under a depiction of King—and then the gates of communications hell broke loose.

 Busch Beer Cuts Ties With Carson King